Santino Di Matteo: Release

 In March 2002, Di Matteo was released early, along with four others, in return for cooperating with magistrates, outraging relatives of Falcone, who stated that the system of pentiti safeguarded killers from prosecution for murder.
-Despite no police protection, he decided not to go into hiding but returned to his family in Altofonte, protected by an iron gate and two dogs.
+Despite not having police protection, he decided to return to his family in Altofonte, rather than into hiding.
 He tried to live a normal life in the town but was shunned by the townspeople.

 Before his arrest, Di Matteo had already become hesitant about the violent strategy of the Corleonesi.
-In their testimonies Di Matteo and another pentito, Salvatore Cancemi described the victory celebration that followed the Capaci bombing.
+In their testimonies, Di Matteo and another pentito (Salvatore Cancemi), described the victory celebration that followed the Capaci bombing.
 Totò Riina ordered French champagne and while the others toasted, Cancemi and Santo Di Matteo looked at one another and exchanged a gloomy assessment of Riina and their future: "This cornuto will be the ruin of us all."

 In popular culture

 The story of Di Matteo's son Giuseppe's kidnapping and murder was turned into a film, Sicilian Ghost Story.